-Dumping Gatorade on someone is typically a celebratory thing, but Bubba Wallace definitely didn’t feeling like celebrating when he threw Gatorade in the face of Alex Bowman following the NASCAR playoff race at Charlotte Motor Speedway in late September 2019.
+Dumping Gatorade on someone is typically a celebratory thing, but Bubba Wallace definitely wasn't in the mood to celebrate when he threw Gatorade in the face of Alex Bowman following the NASCAR playoff race at the Charlotte Motor Speedway Roval in late September 2019.

-Wallace’s frustration stemmed from two on-track incidents during the Charlotte Roval race.
-The first one occurred at the very start of the contest, when Bowman made contact with Wallace’s car.
+Wallace's frustration stemmed from two on-track incidents during the Charlotte Roval race.
+The first one occurred at the very start of the contest, when Bowman's No. 88 Chevrolet made contact with Wallace's No. 43 Chevy.
 Then, on around lap 42, after Wallace gave Bowman the finger on several laps, Bowman nudged his car and spun him into the outside retaining wall.
-Clearly, that inspired Wallace’s decision to douse Bowman in electrolytes.
+Clearly, that inspired Wallace's decision to douse Bowman in electrolytes.

 "Smooth move of playing the sick card so I couldn't bust him in his mouth."

 After being released from the infield care center, Bowman gave his take on the post-race altercation with Bubba.